 Visit the SPE-GCS Scholarship Endowment Fund Page for additional information.

 Our Committe is dedicated to serving the SPE -GCS Community.
-Our primary objective is to determine best use of GCS funds for recruiting, training and retaining engineers for the oil and gas E&P industry.
+Our primary objective is to determine best use of GCS funds for recruiting, training and retaining scientists and engineers for the energy industry.

 SPE-GCS Strategic Plan